jcs090218/JCSUnity/docs/ScriptReference/Effects/Destroy/JCS_DestroySoundEffect.md

 # JCS_DestroySoundEffect

-Effect that play the sound after the gameobject is destroyed.
+Effect that play the sound after the game object is destroyed.

 ## Variables